crenv/crystal-build-cr/README.md

     -h, --help                       Print this help
     -v, --verbose                    Enable verbose output
     --version                        Print the version number
-    -l, --list                       Print a list of available Crystal versions
+    --shards-version=SHARDS_VERSION  Specify a version of Shards to be installed, if it is not already present -l, --list                       Print a list of available Crystal versions
 ```